joneschmitz/FNA/README.md

 	then ask you for verification on the new file names.

 Application:
-	When running this program in SafeMode, it will create copies in reverse order, last to first.
+	When running this program, it will create copies in reverse order, last to first.
 This is normal and will not effect the order of the files after the program finishes.

 Moving FNA.exe.bat
 	If you wish to move FNA.exe.bat somewhere else and keep the